zaini/poll/README.md

 * ~~Footer~~
 * ~~Highlight selected option~~
 * ~~Example polls~~
+* ~~Must log in to vote / stop duplicate votes based on IP / use cookies~~
+* Update results page live
+* Explanation of design decisions
 * Delete after X time
-* Must log in to vote / stop duplicate votes based on IP / use cookies
 * Add other types of voting (can select multiple options, select number in range, etc.)
 * Change PollIDs to be a hash
-* Update results page live
-* Explanation of design decisions